 Furthermore, they have lived experiences their non-disabled peers don’t, which can often lead to innovations and insights that otherwise remain lost to exclusionary organizations and inaccessible team cultures.

-“There are over 1 billion people in the world with some form of disability,” explains Sarah Mark Sarah Mark, a Workforce Navigators Program Manager for People with Disabilities at Salesforce.
+“There are over 1 billion people in the world with some form of disability,” explains Sarah Mark, Program Director of Workforce Navigators at Salesforce.
 “Without them, we are missing out on a huge pool of talent and missing out on an opportunity to understand a huge piece of the consumer market.”

 Fosters a Culture of Belonging